Roshanpoojari92/Sales-Performance-PowerBI-Dashboard/README.md

 # 📊 Sales Performance Power BI Dashboard

 ## 📌 Project Overview
 This project features an interactive Power BI dashboard designed to analyze sales performance, profitability, customer behavior, and product insights.
-The dashboard utilizes a star schema data model and adheres to Power BI best practices.
+The dashboard utilizes a star schema data model and adheres to best practices in Power BI.

 The dashboard is built using a star schema data model and follows Power BI best practices.